 - Northern Ireland - NI Direct Healthcare Scientist

-- laboratory skills and the ability to plan and do research
+- laboratory skills and the ability to plan and design research investigations and experiments

 - strong problem-solving skills and the ability to use your initiative

-- good IT skills, as most laboratories are highly computerised.
+- good IT skills, as most laboratories are computerised

 Entry on to the STP is competitive and there are many more applicants than places.
 To improve your chances, try to get an insight into the workings of a hospital laboratory by arranging a visit to your nearest regional genetic laboratory before you apply.
 You could also try and find short-term work experience in a genetics laboratory.
-For a list of regional genetics centres in the UK, see the Association for Clinical Genomic Science (ACGS) website.
+For a list of regional genetics centres in the UK, see the Association for Clinical Genomic Science (ACGS) - Regional Genetics Centres.

-Make sure you attend an open day for your specialism to get a better insight into the role and STP programme.
-A list of open days relevant to genomics and clinical bioinformatics is posted on the NSHCS website.
+Try to attend an open day for your specialism to get a better insight into the role and STP programme.
+A list of open days relevant to genomics, cancer genomics and clinical bioinformatics can be found at NSHCS - STP Open days.

 Most healthcare scientists working in genomics are employed in the NHS and are based in laboratories in large hospitals around the UK.
-Some work for other specialist laboratories.
+Some work for other specialist laboratories and in private hospitals.

 Look for job vacancies at: